 - Find an evaluator that is comfortable evaluating for your style and your family’s needs.

 - If you need to have objectives pre-approved for special education, while that CAN be done by some evaluators, it does not have to be done at the same time.

 - Understand the criteria for evaluating; many families have an educator friend who qualifies and who could provide the evaluation if willing.
 The law extends beyond current working teachers to any teachers with valid credentialing – retirees, for instance, qualify.

 - While people who are not teachers can evaluate under the “other qualifications” provision, the school district does reserve final say in accepting those evaluations, and you need to get them OK’d ahead of time.
-There is an evaluator WELL-known in my area (a longtime homeschool mom and consummate professional) and I believe every school district in my county accepts her – except mine.
+There was an evaluator WELL-known in my area (a longtime homeschool mom and consummate professional) and I believe every school district in my county accepted her – except mine.
 So double-check first!

 - A clinical or school psychologist is another option for evaluations, one not often explored.
 If your child meets with one regularly, consider whether that might work!

 Let me be super-clear about one thing up front: You do not need to use a “diploma program” to graduate your child from a homeschool program in Pennsylvania.
 While such programs exist, the law is clear – and, I believe, helpful – in that it lists out some basic requirements, and if your child meets them, they are a high-school graduate.
 It’s that simple.

 And, with the October 2014 changes to the law, the diploma you issue as a parent, signed by your child’s 12th-grade evaluator, holds exactly the same weight as any other diploma issued in Pennsylvania.
 (The Department of Education is supposed to making publicly available on its website the diploma form that must be used, but as of December 2014, nothing yet; I’ll keep you posted!)

 There are two parts to the law.
 First, at the secondary level (between seventh and 12th grades), you need to reflect the following courses for your student: